paunovic/envo/README.md

 $ envo refresh qa
 ```

-An sso profile logs in before anything can fail - proactive, so an
-expired token never trips a real command - and the resolved
+An sso profile logs in before a real command runs - and the resolved
 credentials are then proven with `aws sts get-caller-identity`,
 which prints the account and user id.
 Static-key profiles skip the
 login and only verify; their rotation stays manual in the config